borys569/opsfleet-tasks/terraform/readme.md

 # Instructions

-- Since we do not create the VPC with terraform, we need to make sure that the VPC and subnets are setup correctly (as described here: https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html)
+- Since we are not creating the VPC with terraform, we need to make sure that the VPC and subnets are setup correctly (as described here: https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html)
     - make sure the VPC has private subnets;
     - make sure private subnets have a route to the nat gateways;
     - tag subnets for the ingress controller to work correctly.
 Those subnets must be specified in terraform variables.